What to Expect From a 2-Year-Old Border Terrier (And How to Raise Him)

 2. Training

 Your Border Terrier may be tough to teach due to their stubbornness and tendency to lose concentration when they sense an outsider in the yard.
-It is suggested scheduling training sessions at around the same time each night to establish a pattern for your dog.
+It is suggested to schedule training sessions at around the same time each night to establish a pattern for your dog.
 Beginning at an early age can help your dog become accustomed to learning, and they may even begin to like it.

 Keep an abundance of treats on hand while repeating a command and gesturing to what you want your dog to do.